Category: Is Guilin Worth Visiting?

 When you Google “Guilin,” you’ll see drone footage of endless limestone karsts rising out of morning mist, bamboo rafts gliding down emerald rivers, and rice paddies with water buffalo grazing against a backdrop of prehistoric-looking peaks.
 That’s the image that sells the trip.

 Here’s what you’ll actually find in Guilin city: a third-tier Chinese city of 5 million people with traffic congestion, construction cranes, and air quality that ranges from “fair” to “stay inside.”
 Yes, there are some karst peaks visible from tall buildings on clear days.
 But you’re not surrounded by them.
-You’re surrounded by apartments, shopping malls, and the same KFC/McDonald’s combo you could find in any Chinese city.
+You’re surrounded by apartments, shopping malls, and the same fast food you could find in any Chinese city.
+Guilin became famous before Yangshuo, because it had an airport and fleet of boats when Yangshuo was just a poor rural backwater that was hard to access.

 Yangshuo, on the other hand, is where those photos were taken.
 It’s where the karst landscape isn’t something you glimpse in the distance—it completely surrounds you.
 Rent a bike for 30 RMB and within five minutes you’re cycling past limestone pillars that look like they were designed by a committee of drunk gods, all while rice farmers wave at you from their paddies.